 Current Vacancies on Challenger Council

-The Challenger Society is working towards being a fully equitable and inclusive organisation (see EDI statement here).
-The Society encourages applicants from underrepresented and/or diverse backgrounds to apply for the role of Secretary.
+The Challenger Society is working towards being a fully equitable and inclusive organisation (see https://www.challenger-society.org.uk/EDI_Statement).
+The Society encourages applications from individuals from underrepresented and/or diverse backgrounds.
+Those in the early stages of their career are encouraged to apply for the roles.
+The Challenger Society definition of ECR can be found here (https://www.challenger-society.org.uk/ecr_definition) but please note that those in non-research focused roles are also encouraged to apply.